Stirling Lotus Vale (Revoked)

 Project Information:

-The project operated under the Emissions Abatement through Savanna Fire Management 2015 methodology.
-This method involves strategic burning of savanna areas during the early dry season (cooler months) to reduce fuel loads.
-By doing so, land managers aim to prevent high-intensity, uncontrolled wildfires during the late dry season, which release significantly more methane and nitrous oxide.
-This specific project was classified within the "low rainfall zone" (receiving between 600mm and 1000mm of rainfall annually) for the purpose of abatement calculations.
+The project operated under the Carbon Credits (Carbon Farming Initiative-Emissions Abatement through Savanna Fire Management) Methodology Determination 2015.
+This methodology involves the strategic application of planned burns during the early dry season (typically January to July) to reduce the fuel load.
+By doing so, land managers aim to prevent large, high-intensity wildfires during the late dry season (August to December), which release significant amounts of methane and nitrous oxide.
+This specific project was classified within the "low rainfall zone," which generally refers to savanna areas receiving between 600mm and 1000mm of average annual rainfall.